mavlink/mavlink-devguide/en/services/gimbal_v2.md

 The orientation can be: controlled by the pilot in real time (e.g. using a joystick from a ground station), set as part of a mission, or moved based on camera tracking.

 The protocol also defines what status information is published for developers, configurators, as well as users of the drone.
-It additionally provides guidance to manage conflicts between commands from different sources.
+It additionally provides ways to assign control to different sources.

 The protocol supports a number of hardware setups, and enables gimbals with varying capabilities.